tgeek77/rss-saver/README.md

 options:
   -h, --help                    show this help message and exit --url URL, -u URL             What is the URL of the RSS Feed?
-  --output OUTPUT, -o OUTPUT    Where should the articles be saved?
+  --output OUTPUT, -o OUTPUT    Which directory should the articles be saved into?
   --type TYPE, -t TYPE          Do you want "full" or "simple" articles?
 ```